Closings and Delays

 - Building conditions (whether there is heat/electricity);

-We cover a lot of territory in our district – approximately 100 square miles.
+Our district covers a significant amount of territory – approximately 100 square miles.
 Weather and road conditions may be fine in one portion of the district, but not another.
-In such instances, we must close school or delay start for the entire school district.
+In such instances, we must close school or delay the start for the entire school district.
 Under no circumstances will the District hold classes when Licking County is placed on a Level 2 or Level 3 Snow Emergency.

 Please keep in mind that surrounding districts have often aligned with our decision due to similar decision processes, but there will be days when unique factors impact our decision to remain open – or to close.

 The Superintendent of Schools is responsible for the final decision, based on the factors and in consultation with the Transportation Director.

 We try to make the decision by 6:00 am, or earlier, so that we can notify radio and TV stations, post the information to our website, and send electronic notices to emergency announcement subscribers.
 The Superintendent will post on his Instagram (@lancer_supt) and X/Twitter (@LancerSupt) accounts first if you want the earliest possible notice.
 Keep in mind that unusual weather conditions may force us to delay first and then make the decision to cancel at a later time.

 4. WILL WE CLOSE SCHOOL IF CONDITIONS WORSEN?

 Even if weather conditions worsen, we cannot reverse our decision in the morning without endangering students.
 Once we make the decision to open the schools, many parents rely on it and leave for work.
 If we send students back home, many will return to unsupervised bus stops and empty houses.
 Sometimes conditions worsen, only to improve as road crews mobilize, and it is better to keep students, especially the students who drive, in school until regular release time.
 If conditions worsen during the school day, we may need to have an early dismissal or cancel afternoon pre-school classes.
 We will give as much notice as possible.